25-Year-Old Center – Montreal Canadiens

 Lars Eller Contract Information:

-Eller scored his eighth goal of the season Wednesday.
+Eller scored his sixth goal of the season in Thursday night's 4-1 win over the Blues.

 To instantly reveal our fantasy analysis of every player – including Lars Eller – simply subscribe now.